sourcegraph/about/content/blogposts/2024/gp-exploring-data-visualization-with-d3-cody.md

 ## Conclusion

 In this article, we learned about data visualizations with-d3.js, the features of D3.js, how to get started with-d3.js, the working principle and logical structure of visualizing data in D3.js, and how to visualize data using charts in D3.js.
 Also, we used Cody as a coding assistant to enhance our productivity.
-Apart from the fact that we made some queries to Cody to help write our code, it was also super helpful with the auto-complete feature as I wrote the code.
+Apart from the fact that we made some queries to Cody to help write our code, it was also super helpful with the autocomplete feature as I wrote the code.

 ---